Access premium articles, webinars, resources to make the best decisions for career, course, exams, scholarships, study abroad and much more with

 Other Popular Law Entrance Exam:

-The consortium will conduct the CLAT 2023 in more than 130 exam centres across the country.
+The consortium will conduct the CLAT 2023 in 127 test centres in 23 States and 2 Union Territories across India.
 The exam centre name and address will be printed on the admit cards of the candidates.
 So, they must check the location of the exam centre and ensure that they reach the centre as per the scheduled time.
 The list of exam centres is given below.

 Hubli / Dharwad